guardian/accessibility/people-and-technology/02-physical.md

   attempts to dictate some text into a field for instance, they might inadvertently activate several shortcut keys.
 - Speech input users activate links by reading the link text.
-Try to ensure link text is unique, rather than a series of "Read more" links.
+Try to ensure link text is unique, rather than a series of _Read more_ links.